osama-ahmed220/ziro-front-end/README.md

-# nextjs-typescript-boilerplate
+# TODO application

-A boilerplate using Next.js and Typescript.
+The TODO app on next.js with server side rendering and typescript

 ## Start